Choose from a wide range of NEWCV resume templates and customize your NEWCV design with a single click.

 Strong examples include:

-This structure mirrors how senior engineering interviews are evaluated internally.
+This mirrors how senior engineering interviews are evaluated in real hiring environments.